jasongraham/oldblog/_posts/2010-4-13-what_is_it_you_do_exactly_overview.markdown

 tags: [school, research, information, communication, DSP]
 ---

 I thought I'd start by pointing to some background material, for those interested, about the history of what is called "[Information Theory]".
-The founding father of the field is [Claude Shannon], and his work is very important as to telling you what is possible when trying to move data from point A to point B.

-: _Note: As an aside, Shannon is actually a very interesting geek figure.
-Among other things, his masters thesis is the basis of digital logic circuits.
-Definitely check out his Wikipedia page._
+The founding father of the field is [Claude Shannon], and his work is very important as to telling you what is possible when trying to move data from point A to point B.  As an aside, Shannon is actually a very interesting geek figure.
+Among other things, his masters thesis is the basis of modern digital logic circuits.
+Definitely check out his Wikipedia page.

 Unfortunately, Shannon and the rest of pure theory tells you nothing about how to accomplish these limits of possibility.
 Thus, people have since been trying to figure out how to achieve this goal while simultaneously minimizing the power used to transmit information, and minimizing the probability of error as that data is sent.
 Its a very complex problem, with lots of interesting subproblems as the exact circumstances of the transmission channel change.